 Fluorinated gases — that is, gases to which the element fluorine was added — including hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride, are created during industrial processes and are also considered greenhouse gases.
 Though they are present in very small concentrations, they trap heat very effectively, making them high "global-warming potential" (GWP) gases.

 Chlorofluorocarbons (CFCs), once used as refrigerants and aerosol propellants until they were phased out by international agreement, are also greenhouse gases.

-Three factors affect the degree to which any greenhouse gas will influence global warming:
+There are three factors affect the degree to which any greenhouse gas will influence global warming, as follows:

 - Its abundance in the atmosphere.